Al diablo con los guapos: Plot

 After confessing their love for one another, they are faced with much opposition.
 Andrea & Hugo make it their mission to separate them, making many plans to ensure that happens.
 However their plots failed and Alejandro and Milagros are together.
 But later Alejandro meets Florencia, the daughter of his father's business partner.
 They begin to take a liking to each other and eventually go out while Alejandro still harbors feeling for Mili.
 While this is happening Mili begins to get jealous and then tries to sabotage their relationship which causes all of them to have a fight.
 But in the end Alejandro is still deeply in love with Mili they try to get married until Alejandro's mother Luciana sabotages their plans.
 Luciana lies to Mili saying that they are related and reveals that her father is Constancio.

 Eventually Mili marries Hugo.
 Alejandro marries Florencia and they have a little girl, Rosario.
 Many problems arise in their marriage eventually leaving both Alejandro and Florencia unhappy and miserable.
 Mili and Hugo are as well unhappy because Hugo wants Mili to love him but she is still in love with Alejandro.
 Hugo then starts cheating on her with the maid Karla.
 Mili finds out she is not related to Alejandro and they begin their romance again.

 Hugo finally gives Mili a divorce.
 Florencia leaves Alejandro for her ex-husband while leaving Alejandro with their daughter, Rosario.
 In the end, Florencia is shot to death by her ex-husband.

 Mili's mother Rosario returns to find everyone in shock because she was presumed dead.

 Days pass by and Mili marries Alejandro, Karla marries Hugo and Valeria marries Rocky as a triple wedding. then many years later the novel shows how time passes by between the married couples and they start to have kids and grandkids.

-At the end, it shows a beach scene with Mili and Alejandro walking together at a very old age while remembering that afternoon that they made love on the beach and suddenly they die together.
+At the end, it shows a beach scene with Mili and Alejandro walking together at a very old age while remembering that afternoon that they had sex on the beach and suddenly they die together.